ColeSkene/Arbela-CovidImpactAssessment-PowerApp/README.md

 		a.
 From the Sitemap Designer, select the "Power BI Dashboard" subarea under the "Overview" group to reveal its properties on the right
 		b.
 From the Subarea properties pane, paste the previously copied URL into the corresponding text field
 		c.
 At the top right of the Sitemap Designer, click Save, then Publish, then Save And Close

-## Test the Check-in App Configuration Settings
-	• From the Worker Check-In Management App, click "Check-in App" under the Links section of the site map on the left side of the screen
-	• If prompted, click "Allow" to grant Camera permissions  or any others requested by the App
-	• From the Worker Check-In App:
-		○ Select "App Config" and note that the Settings Profile and Location records created earlier are present in the Form § Click the Home Icon at the top left of the screen to return to the Home Screen ○ Select "Camera Config" and note that the previously entered "default Camera Number" is present in the field on the left side
-			§ Use this screen to select the correct (typically forward facing) camera to use in the app, starting with zero, in increments of 1 until the correct camera is found
-			§ Once found, click "Set Default" to update your Settings Profile with this correct Default Camera Number □ After doing so, you can check the Model-driven App to confirm this change went through § Click the Home Icon at the top left of the screen to return to the Home Screen ○ Select "Session Details" note the values for User Settings, Location, and Language Profile to confirm they are set as expected
-			§ Click the Home Icon at the top left of the screen to return to the Home Screen ○ Select "Questionnaire" to reveal the Welcome Screen for the Worker Check-In Experience

 ## Security-level Testing
 	• Walk-through the various "End-to-End Scenarios" outlined in the previously downloaded Functionality Validation Guide (.docx) using a non admin user account.